Before we go over the tips on how to launch a startup on a tight budget, we want you to keep in mind a few things:

 1. Obtain Early Feedback

 Getting feedback in the early stages is extremely important for your business in the long run.
-When your team is small and you are operating your startup on a tight budget, you don’t have much room to fail.
+When your team is small and operating your startup on a tight budget, you don’t have much room to fail.
 At this point, wouldn’t you rather find out what people think to see where your time and resources would be best spent?

-You don’t have to wait until your product is perfect to release.
+You don’t have to wait until your product is perfect for release.
 You don’t even have to create a product backlog.
 At this stage, it’s enough to have a bare-bones concept to get feedback from a number of people who can potentially become your users.

 Feedback collection is a fast and cheap method that constantly feeds you the answers you need.
 But keep in mind that it is better to avoid receiving feedback only from friends and relatives as it can lead to false-positive responses.
 Keep talking to a variety of people who can critically evaluate your idea.
 You can get this feedback by interacting with users one on one in a freeform discussion.
 You can also organize a web meeting with them and watch their reactions by talking about what value you want to deliver with the help of your product.